melissadelacruz/docs/content/tutorials/Team9_Tutorial.md

 ### Components

-All of the components needed for part 1 is listed above.
+All of the components needed for part 1 are listed above.
 The SD Card adapter and SD Card will be used in part 2 of this tutorial.

 ### Instructional